indeedeng/iwf/README.md

 * `ALLOW_IF_PREVIOUS_EXISTS_ABNORMALLY`
     * Allow starting workflow if a previous Workflow Execution with the same `WorkflowId` does not have a Completed status.
-      Use this policy when there is a need to re-execute a Failed, Timed Out, Terminated or Cancelled workflow execution.
+      Use this policy when there is a need to re-execute a Failed, Timed Out, Terminated, or Cancelled workflow execution.
 * `DISALLOW_REUSE`
     * Do not allow starting a new workflow execution with the same `WorkflowId`.